 Drivers Hit By Lowered Incentives: Is This A Trap?

-One driver shared an email he wrote to Zainal Sapari on his Facebook page on 27 November 2019.
+Zainal Sapari shared an email he received from one Grab driver on his Facebook page on 27 November 2019.

 According to the post, the driver said that he/she had taken out a cash advance from Grab, which he/she refers to as a loan, after being offered to join the programme three times.